jboss-developer/jboss-eap-quickstarts/kitchensink-ml/README.md

     * They are located in the `src/main/resources/org/jboss/as/quickstarts/kitchensink-ml/bundle` directory.

-    * This quickstart is localized for Spanish (`Resources_es.properties`) and  French (`Resources_fr.properties`).
+    * This quickstart is localized for Spanish (`KitchensinkMessages_es.properties`) and  French (`KitchensinkMessages_fr.properties`).
 You can add additional language support by creating properties files with the appropriate suffix and populating the properties with translated values.

+* For Beans Validation (JSR303), the new Properties file were created and it must call `ValidationMessages.properties'.

+    * They are located in the `src/main/resources/` directory

 * The following XML was added to the `src/main/webapp/WEB-INF/faces-config.xml` file.
 When you create a property file for a new language, you must add the supported locale to this file.

         <application>